YouCanTouCan/Emulation-Station-Guide/README.md

 1. Remember the ROM-Directory folder you selected/made in step 1.9?
 I hope you do.
 Go there in your file explorer.
 2. Create a separate folder for each console you want a section on within ES-DE.
-   1. The following consoles are those with pre-made art and info for them.
+   a.
+The following consoles are those with pre-made art and info for them.
 If you want to do another console, you can, it will just take some more work down the line, so I recommend following these names if you can.
 If you are, for example, emulating a DS, name the folder "nds" - keep it exactly the same as the names listed here: adam, arcade, atari5200, atari7800, atari800, atarixe, coco, colecovision, cps, dos, dreamcast, famicom, gameandwatch, gamegear, gb, gba, gbc, intellivision, lcdgames, mame, mastersystem, megacd, megacdjp, megadrivejp, model1, n3ds, n64, nds, neogeocd, neogeocdjp, nes, ngp, now-playing, pcengine, pico8, ps2, psvita, saturn, scummvm, ega32x, sega32xna, segacd, sfc, sgb, snes, snesna, steam, sufami, tg-cd, tg16, trs-80, wiiu, wonderswan, wonderswancolor, xbox, xbox360

 ## 4. Entering Your Games
 Time to bring our games in!